redzrush101/LiveContainer/README.md

 - The app signer shipped with LiveContainer.
 - Originally made by [zhlynn](https://github.com/zhlynn/zsign).
 - LiveContainer uses [Feather's](https://github.com/khcrysalis/Feather) version of ZSign modified by khcrysalis.
-- Changes are made to meet LiveContainer's need.
+- Changes are made to meet LiveContainer's needs.

 ## How does it work?